a-ayesh/TCP-Chatroom/README.md

 ### Private messaging

 To send a private message to a user, use the `/private <username> <message>` command.
 The message will only be visible to the specified user.

-## LICENSE:

-I created this super cool application as an end semester project for my Computer Networks course.
-All of you are more than welcome to use it.
-Hope ya'll enjoy!